Why is filing bankruptcy so much work?

 BAPCPA, the bankruptcy law passed in 2005, added lots of additional things to file, exercises to complete, reasons to get kicked out of bankruptcy to discourage people from filing.

-So bankruptcy is hard work because Congress wants it to be hard, so maybe you won’t file.
+So bankruptcy is hard work because the 2005 Congress wants it to be hard, so maybe you won’t file.
+And their money backers will make a bit more money.

 One of my clients just complained that to prepare his bankruptcy papers, my paralegal asked him for the same information I had asked him when we first met.